cetra3/cetra3.github.io/content/blog/face_detection_with_tensorflow_rust.md

      Running `target/debug/mtcnn`
 ```

 Great!
-Looks like we can load the graph.
+Looks like we can load the graph!

 ## StructOpt and the Command Line